-The effort could lead to industry-wide or customer-specific outcomes.
-The fintech innovation lab work may change "the way the industry interacts in general" or help a customer make "a significant difference in their offerings," Gokhale said.
+The effort could lead to industrywide or customer-specific outcomes.
+The innovation lab work may change "the way the industry interacts in general" or help a customer make "a significant difference in their offerings," Gokhale said.

 This work counts as an R&D expense.
-Model N, which keeps the IP but picks up most of the development cost, is seeking projects that have a three- to six-month development potential.
+Model N, which keeps the intellectual property but picks up most of the development cost, is seeking projects that have a three- to six-month development potential.

 FinancialForce updates its major applications

 FinancialForce's work includes helping develop subscription- and services-based businesses.
 A goal is to help customers get to a more predictable recurring business model.
-It operates on the Salesforce cloud platform.
-This also means utilizing Salesforce's AI technology, dubbed Einstein, in FinancialForce's products to help improve its fintech automation.
+The financial management software operates on the Salesforce cloud platform.
+This also means utilizing Salesforce's AI technology, dubbed Einstein, in FinancialForce's products to help improve its financial automation.

-Increasing fintech innovation and automation is a major goal for FinancialForce, said David Krauss, the firm's global solutions evangelist.
+Increasing innovation and automation in financial management software is a major goal for FinancialForce, said David Krauss, the firm's global solutions evangelist.